Photography by

-Justine “Tini” Stilborn is a Regina-based artist.
-She was born in 1988 of Indigenous (Swampy Cree: Sapotaweyak Cree Nation Band No. 314), Romanian and mixed European descent, and identifies as bisexual.
+Justine “Tini” Stilborn is a Regina-based artist & designer.
+Pronouns are she/her as a woman of Indigenous (Metis, Swampy Cree), Romanian, Scottish, and mixed Settler descent, and identifies as bisexual.
 She earned a Bachelor in Fine Arts degree from the University of Regina, majoring in Visual Arts (Drawing) with a Minor in Art History.

 POP!
 Now it's Superflat.